katsuyoshi/lineworks-api-ruby/README.md

 ```

 __Caution:__
-The below instruction is not ready because it’s not registered to the RubyGems.
+The instruction below is not ready because it’s not registered to RubyGems.
 Refer below after registration.